abuszydlik/SQT-notes/answers/principles-of-software-testing.md

-# Principles of software testing
+# Principles of software testing answers
 ## Exercise 1
 Mark: Hey, Jane, I just observed a __failure__ in our software: if the user has multiple surnames, our software doesn't allow them to sign in.
 Jane: Oh, that's awful.
 Let me debug the code so that I can find the __fault__ .